It’s one of the most-asked questions in current medicine: How do I prevent Alzheimer’s disease?

 What foods fight dementia?
 Nutrient-dense foods that reduce inflammation lower your risk of dementia, such as Alzheimer’s.

-- Eating more antioxidants.
-Berries, leafy greens like kale and spinach, and cruciferous vegetables like brussels sprouts and broccoli are all whole foods packed with antioxidants.
+• Eating more antioxidants.
+Berries, leafy greens like kale and spinach, and cruciferous vegetables like brussels sprouts and broccoli are all whole foods packed with antioxidants

-- 12-hour fasting periods.
+• 12-hour fasting periods.
 Bredesen’s recommended diet is a pattern of eating whole foods, healthy fats, and lean proteins that prevents Alzheimer’s.
 The diet also recommends 12-hour periods of not eating to give your brain time to enter autophagy, the body’s natural “self-cleaning” window that occurs during sleep and periods of fasting of at least 12 hours.

-Some other schools of thought recommend the Mediterranean diet, which is rich in whole grains, olive oil, fresh fruits, and vegetables.
+Some schools of thought recommend the Mediterranean diet, which is rich in whole grains, olive oil, fresh fruits, and vegetables.
 Other diets that may support Alzheimer’s prevention include the DASH diet (Dietary Approaches to Stop Hypertension) and the MIND diet, a combination of the Mediterranean and DASH diets.

 2. Lowering Stress